 - You'd like to make progress towards graduation and wish to start taking 400-level courses.
 Due to demand, public health 400 level classes are restricted to students in the professional major.
 In order to not delay graduation, be sure to allow for a minimum of two semesters in the professional major.

-Main campus students: do note, when classified as part of the professional major, there is differential tuition of a $50/credit.
-Talk with your academic advisor about a strategy for your application timing so that you can maximize opportunities that come from being in the major (e.g., scholarship eligibility).
+Main campus students: when classified as part of the professional major, there is differential tuition of a $50/credit.
+Talk with your academic advisor about a strategy for your application timing so that you can maximize opportunities that come from being in the major.

 04 Complete the Application!

-The application to the professional major is found here (note that there are application deadlines for each semester).
+The application to Advanced Standing is found here (note that there are application deadlines for each semester).

 Every Public Health student is required to complete a 250 contact hour/6 credit public health-focused internship before graduation.
 This is a chance for students gain professional public health experience, start networking, and determine post-graduation plans.
 Below is a list of answers to some common questions about internships.